kshedden/case_studies/stats485/syllabus.md

 Writing for this course is relatively short and focused.
 The text component of a report should generally be 2-3 pages in length, with 3 pages being a hard limit.
+Two pages is sufficient and you should only exceed two pages if it is absolutely necessary.
 Graphs and tables do not count toward the page limit, and you should only include graphs and tables that directly contribute to your main claims.